-These unaudited condensed interim consolidated financial statements, prepared as at and for six months ended June 30, 2018 and 2017 (the "Financial Statements") have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and discharge of liabilities in the normal course of business.
-The Company earns no operating revenues and has incurred an accumulated deficit of \$26,372,672 through

-June 30, 2018 (December 31, 2017 - \$25,794,288).
-The Company had a working capital deficit of \$4,043,243 at June 30, 2018 (December 31, 2017 - \$3,280,307); however, the Company has \$3,500,000 in commitments remaining to a joint venture investee (Note 11.B).
+These unaudited interim consolidated financial statements, prepared as at and for six months ended June 30, 2019 and 2018 (the "Financial Statements") have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and discharge of liabilities in the normal course of business.
+The Company earns no operating revenues and has incurred an accumulated deficit of \$26,411,403 through June 30, 2019 (December 31, 2018 - \$26,472,326).
+The Company had a working capital deficit of \$5,876,951 at June 30, 2019 (December 31, 2018 - \$4,927,371); however, the Company has \$3,500,000 in commitments remaining to a joint venture investee (Note 13.B).
 Further, additional funds must be raised in order to further develop and construct the Project and ultimately realize a positive economic return.
 This represents a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The ability of the Company to continue as a going concern is dependent upon obtaining necessary financing to complete permitting activities, engineering design, construction and placement of the mineral property into commercial production.
 The Financial Statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event the Company cannot continue in existence.

-These Financial Statements were authorized for issue by the Board of Directors on August 10, 2018.
+These Financial Statements were authorized for issue by the Board of Directors on August 7, 2019.

-Condensed notes to the unaudited interim consolidated financial statements As at and for the three and six months ended June 30, 2018 Financial disclosures are presented in U.S. dollars unless otherwise noted
+Notes to the consolidated financial statements As at and for the three and six months ended June 30, 2019 Financial disclosures are presented in U.S. dollars unless otherwise noted